AI SEO Tools: What Works and What's Just Hype

 Google's E-E-A-T guidelines matter more than ever.
 Experience, Expertise, Authoritativeness, Trustworthiness.

 AI has none of those.
-It can't cite original research because it hasn't done any.
-It can't share personal experience because it doesn't have any.
+Can't cite original research because it hasn't done any.
+Can't share personal experience because it doesn't have any.

 If you're in YMYL niches (health, finance, legal), AI-generated content is basically worthless without extensive human oversight and fact-checking.